freeCodeCamp/guide/src/pages/css/text-align/index.md

 text-align: right; aligns the text to the right
 text-align: center; aligns the text to the center
 text-align: justify; makes the lines the same widht
-text-align: justify-all; makes the lines the same witdh, including the last one
+text-align: justify-all; makes the lines the same width, including the last one
 text-align: start;  aligns the last line at the beginning of the line
 text-align: end;  aligns the last line at the end of the line
 text-align: match-parent;  calcule the values start and end to the parent's direction and replaced by the appropriate left or right value.